tsorya/openshift-rename-cluster/README.md

 # Usage
+This playbook will change the domain alias of a cluster.
+This includes the API and Ingress.

-The playbook will update your kubeconfig with the new cluster name.
-It will also update the kubeconfig with the new certificate authority data.
+The playbook will also update your kubeconfig with the new cluster name, and update the kubeconfig with the new certificate authority data.

 ```
 export KUBECONFIG=~/path/to/kubeconfig